-This flooring replicates the look of a natural product which has natural variations in color, texture, and sheen/gloss.
-For best visual effect, shuffle planks or tiles from several cartons and do not install similar planks or tiles next to one another.
+Hewn’s Stoneform flooring replicates the look of a natural wood product which has variations in color, texture, and sheen.
+For best representation of Hewn flooring, shuffle planks from several cartons and do not install similar planks side by side.

-Our locking system is an angle-angle installation.
-Different than other locking systems, it does not require the use of rubber mallets or taping blocks to engage the locking system.
-A simple web search will offer many online references to help with the proper method of angle-angle installation.
+Hewn’s position-and-lock floor installation system is an angle-angle installation.
+Unlike hardwood and laminate installation, it does not require the use of rubber mallets or taping blocks to engage the locking mechanism.
+A web search on click together flooring installation will offer many online references to help with the proper method of angle-angle installation.

 Furniture should be moved onto the newly installed floor using an appliance hand truck over hardboard runways.

-Avoid exposure to long periods of direct sunlight.
-Close blinds or drapes during peak sunlight hours.
-Floor covering subjected to excessive heat and light is subject to thermal degradation.
-Use appropriate precautions to minimize potential effects on the floor covering.
+For best long-term maintenance of your floor avoid long periods of direct sunlight, close blinds or drapes during peak sunlight hours.
+Flooring exposed to excessive heat and light is subject to thermal degradation.